nmovshov/planetary-collision-scripts/Benchmarks/usage_notes.md

-Testing stability, accuracy, and performance
+Testing stability, accuracy, and performance (NOT READY DO NOT USE)
 ==============================================

   - `polytropic_planet.py`